The Future of Your ERP Part 2: Deciding Where Your ERP Should Live Next?

 Key Takeaway: How can we prove what ‘Good’ looks like?

 Connectivity plays a part.
-Whether you’re staying local or moving to the cloud, your network architecture has to support the way people connect to your ERP.
+Whether you’re staying local or moving to the cloud, your network architecture must support the way people connect to your ERP.
 A slow connection makes the best infrastructure unworkable.

 Security of the perimeter is no longer enough.
 People work from home, they travel, they connect from customer sites and sometimes they use their own devices.
 That means secure access has to be built into the environment, not added afterwards.